- Active Service

 - Covered Employment

-Covered employment is a full-time permanent, salaried position with an employer that participates in the Virginia Retirement System (VRS) or under an optional retirement plan (ORP) administered by VRS.
-Some part-time permanent, salaried state positions and non-adjunct faculty positions requiring at least 20 hours, but less than 40 hours a week, also are covered under VRS.
+Covered employment is a full-time permanent, salaried position with an employer that participates in VRS or in an optional retirement plan.
+Some part-time permanent, salaried state positions are also covered under VRS.

 - Creditable Compensation